-Dismissal on Monday through Thursday begins at 3:30 and ends at 3:45; dismissal on Friday begins at 2:45 pm and ends at 3:15 pm.
-KG - 8 students are dismissed from the auditorium.
-Drivers should follow the carpool line, and students will be brought to their cars.
+Dismissal on Monday through Thursday begins at 3:25 and ends at 3:45; dismissal on Friday begins at 2:45 pm and ends at 3:00 pm.
+Drivers should follow the carpool line, and students will walk to their cars.